rsocket/rsocket/Protocol.md

 Stream ID generation follows general guidelines for [HTTP/2](https://tools.ietf.org/html/rfc7540) with respect to odd/even values.
 In other words, a client MUST generate odd Stream IDs and a server MUST generate even Stream IDs.

+#### Lifetime

+Stream IDs MUST be used for only one stream per connection without reuse.
+Once the max Stream ID has been used (2^31-1), no new streams can be created, thus a new connection MUST be established to create new streams once the max has been met.

 ### Frame Types

 |  Type                          | Value  | Description |